jsh58/Genrich/README.md

 ```
   -E  <file>       Input BED file(s) of genomic regions to exclude
 ```
-* All alignments, or portions of alignments, that lie within the given genomic regions are excluded from analysis.
+* All alignments, or portions of alignments, that lie within the given genomic regions are excluded from peak-calling, and no peak may extend into or around an excluded region.
 The alignments' lengths (within an excluded region) do not factor into the [total sequence information calculation](#pileup).
 However, the full fragment lengths *are* counted for the average fragment length calculation (`-x`), and the full fragments *are* listed in the `-b` file.
-* The regions affect peak calls, such that no peak may extend into or around an excluded region.
 * In the output log files (`-f`, `-k`), excluded regions have experimental/control pileup values of `0.0` and *p*-/*q*-values of `NA`.
 * Multiple BED files can be specified, comma-separated (or space-separated, in quotes).
 Overlapping BED intervals are merged appropriately.
 * The regions' lengths are subtracted from the [total genome length](#genomelen) calculated by the program.